µ | N

 The Poisson Correction is valuable in evolutionary population genetics, where it can be used to obtain the expected from the observed number of nucleotide or amino acid differences between two macromolecules (King & Wilson 1975).

-(4) In a classic study, Bortkiewicz (1898) studied the distribution of 122 soldiers kicked to death by horses among ten Prussian army corps over 20 years.
-The data show that, in most years in most corps nobody dies from horse kicks, whereas in one corp in one year, four men were kicked to death.
+(5) In a classic study, Bortkiewicz (1898) studied the distribution of 122 soldiers kicked to death by horses among ten Prussian army corps over 20 years.
+The data show that, in most years in most corps, nobody dies from horse kicks, whereas in one corp in one year, four men were kicked to death.
 Do the data suggest that members of this particular corp were careless?
-Statistical analysis indicates that the observed frequencies conform quite closely to the expected Poisson frequencies: the mean and variance are identical.
+Statistical analysis indicates that the observed counts conform quite closely to the Poisson Expectation: the mean and variance are equal.
 The corp was "unlucky" rather than careless: it fell in the extreme tail of the expected distribution of events.

 Number of men kicked to death by horses in ten Prussian army corps